Wifi and Network Access

 • Antivirus optional but recommended

-• Webcam and headset optional but recommended
+• Integrated webcam optional but recommended

 Questions: Call ITS at 804.752.8500.

 Randolph-Macon has higher education offering with discounts available for Dell Computers.
 We do not require that you purchase from Dell, this is only for your information.
-Click on the link below to go to the Dell Online Store for RMC.
-Dell Member Id for RMC is: US14595362.

 Apple computers are used by many faculty and students on-campus.
 Apple computers are supported for network connections and the installation of the Office Professional software subscription.